Updated March 17, 2023

 The above tools are the most commonly used tools right now.
 There are various other tools too, such as

-- Octopus Deploy: Which can support the most complex application deployments from cloud and on-premises.
+- Octopus Deploy: Which can support the most complex application deployments from the cloud and on-premises.

 - CircleCI: Provides VCS Integration and focuses mainly on speed and reliability, supporting Docker and almost any language that builds on Windows, Linux, and macOS.

-- Cloudbees Flow: Helps to build and monitor microservices releases in a pipelined manner across various containers and also provides automated rollback feature.
+- Cloudbees Flow: Helps build and monitor microservices releases in a pipelined manner across various containers and provides automated rollback feature.

 Some of the other tools are Automic, Codeship, XL Deploy, Travis CI and Google Cloud Deployment Manager.

-In total, there are still a lot more CI/CD tools available in the market which are either getting built newly or yet to be explored with a lot of companies trying to create a full-fledged suite for all deployment-related dependencies.
-The focus is on automating the entire process of software development lifecycle starting from building, testing, error monitoring and deploying the application as well as adding numerous other extra features like integration, Docker support, etc. aiding to this process.
+In total, there are still a lot more CI/CD tools available in the market which are either getting built newly or yet to be explored, with a lot of companies trying to create a full-fledged suite for all deployment-related dependencies.
+The focus is on automating the entire process of software development life cycle starting from building, testing, error monitoring and deploying the application, and adding numerous other extra features like integration, Docker support, etc., aiding to this process.

 This is a guide to Java Deployment Tools.
-Here we discuss the basic concept with top 5 different deployment tools in java with their features.
+Here we discuss the basic concept with the top 5 different deployment tools in java with their features.
 You can also go through our other suggested articles to learn more –